russmckendrick/records/content/albums/about-the-light-13072237/index.md

 hideSummary: true
 cover:
     image: "about-the-light-13072237.jpg"
-    alt: "About The Light by Steve Mason (2)"
+    alt: "About The Light by Steve Mason"
-    caption: "About The Light by Steve Mason (2)"
+    caption: "About The Light by Steve Mason"
 genres: ["Rock"]
 styles: ["Indie Rock"]
 ---
 ## Tracklisting
 1. America Is Your Boyfriend
 2. Rocket